 Most "maintenance" advice is a pile of one-off tutorials with no sense of cadence.
 Here is a realistic schedule for a single production site.
 Adjust the frequency up for high-traffic stores and down for low-change brochure sites.

-• Monthly: run an on-demand backup before any plugin or theme bulk update.
-Review server CPU and RAM trends in Monitoring.
-Test-restore one backup to a staging app so you know the restore path works before you need it.
+- Test-restore one backup to a staging application so you know the restore path works before you need it.

 Backups: On-Demand, Scheduled, and Off-Site